flow-storm/flow-storm-debugger/docs/dev_notes.md

 The forms registry will store all the instrumented forms by form-id, which is a hash of the form.

-The threads registry on the other side will be storing one timeline per thread.
+The threads registry on the other side will be storing one timeline per thread plus a multi-thread timeline when its recording is on.
 The timeline is the main recording structure, and what every FlowStorm functionality is build upon.

 You can see a diagram of the timeline internal structure